 NFL Combine and NIH Study Section

-The 2018 NFL Combine and Draft are history.
+The 2019 NFL Combine is underway.
 Once a year athletes who have trained their whole lives to have a shot at a professional career in the sport they love (and are talented at), turn out to be scrutinized before the NFL draft.

 Your first R01 will take inspiration, breakthroughs, and good fortune, but I hypothesize readiness for an R01 actually comes from strategy, drive, grit and determination to make it happen – you are trying out for the pros.
-It is not a mystery what NFL teams are looking for and it is not a mystery what NIH is looking for-this is it:
+It is not a mystery what NFL teams are looking for and it is not a mystery what NIH is looking for:

 - Relevance to human health = right sport (If you are exploring a novel cell signaling mechanism with unknown implications you may be a soccer player [NSF grants].
 This is not bad but it is not football.)